 Our God has appeared on the earth, and lived among us.

 Mon, 1 Jan - Mary, the Holy Mother of God

 Tue, 2 Jan - Sts.
 Basil the Great & Gregory

 PARISH OFFICE CLOSURE

-The Parish Office will close for the Christmas break starting Wednesday 23 Dec and returning Monday, 11 Jan.
-Bulletins for 27 Dec, 3 & 10 Jan will be single sheets with mass readings.
-Normal bulletins will resume on 17 Jan, along with names for Death Anniversaries, Recently Deceased and Sick List.
+The Parish Office will close for the Christmas break starting Saturday 23 Dec and returning Tuesday, 9 January.
+Bulletin for 7 January will be a single sheet with mass readings.
+Normal bulletins will resume on 14 January, along with names for Death Anniversaries, Recently Deceased and Sick List.

 NEW YEAR'S DAY MASS - FEAST MARY MOTHER OF GOD – MONDAY 1ST JANUARY 2024, 9:00AM

 Since New Year's Day is a Public Holiday, kindly note that Mass will be celebrated at 9:00am.

 DIVINE AUSTRALIA HALF DAY RETREAT – SATURDAY 20TH JANUARY